hydro-informatics/hydro-informatics.github.io/numerics/telemac.md

 (chpt-telemac)=
 # TELEMAC

 The numerical simulation methods described on these pages use the freely available software *open TELEMAC-MASCARET* (in the following referred to as TELEMAC), which was started as a commercial code by the R&D group of Électricité de France (EDF).
-Since 2010, the TELEMAC-MASCARET Consortium took over the development (EDF R&D is still deeply involved) and freely provides the software and its source code under a [*GPLv3* license](http://www.gnu.org/licenses/gpl-3.0.html).
+Since 2010, the TELEMAC-MASCARET Consortium took over the development (EDF R&D is still deeply involved) and freely provides the software and its source code under a [GPLv3 license](http://www.gnu.org/licenses/gpl-3.0.html).
 Visit their [website](http://www.opentelemac.org/) to learn more about TELEMAC.

-## Get Started
+Working on [Debian Linux](https://www.debian.org/) or one of its derivatives (see the chapter on {ref}`Virtual Machines (VMs) and Linux <chpt-vm-linux>`) facilitates handling TELEMAC, because most of its core algorithms were originally developed on Linux platforms.
+Using Linux follow the {ref}`TELEMAC installation <telemac-install>` chapter (account for approximately 2 hours for the installation).

-It is strongly recommended to install [*Debian Linux*](https://www.debian.org/) or one of its derivatives for working with TELEMAC (see the chapter on {ref}`Virtual Machines (VMs) and Linux <chpt-vm-linux>`).
-Then, proceed with the {ref}`installation of TELEMAC <telemac-install>`.
-Account for approximately 2 hours to get ready with TELEMAC.
+(tm-tutorial-guide)=
 ## General Introduction and Tutorial Guide

 The analysis of hydro-environments with TELEMAC involves pre-processing for abstracting the fluvial landscape, setting up control files, running a TELEMAC solver, and post-processing.
 The first-time user faces an overwhelming number of software options for pre- and post-processing.
 Moreover, TELEMAC comes with a wide range of modules for two-dimensional (2d) and three-dimensional (3d) modeling of hydro-morphodynamic processes of various water bodies, from mountain rivers to coastal deltas under the influence of tides.
 Also, multiple sediment transport phenomena can be modeled and coupled with steady or unsteady flow conditions.